 The nominee must represent a Catholic organization or individual which is reasonably faithful to the teachings and mission of the Church.
 This can include parishes, dioceses, charities, convents, orders, schools, hospitals, apostolates, ministries, authors, speakers, magazines/journals/news, blogs, and private organizations with a distinctly Catholic character.
 Nominees must exemplify excellence in the use of new media and communication by applying commendable use of design and branding.
 The awards are designed to recognize exceptional original creative work.

-Nomination period begins: September 8th – Nativity of the Blessed Virgin Mary
+Nomination period begins: October 7th – Our Lady of the Rosary

 Voting Ends and Judges begin deliberation: December 1st

 Nominations can be made by anyone through the website.
 Once received, our experts will evaluate the submissions and select samples that we consider worthy of nomination.
 Once nominated, the nominees will be published on this website and voted upon by the general public.
 Once voting has closed, the top three in each category will be evaluated by expert judges and a winner from each will be selected.

 Recognition and a winner’s badge that they can sport on their website.
 The organizers of this website have built it and promoted it as volunteers without sponsorship.
 As a result, we have no trophies, cash prizes, or black tie affairs for our nominees and winners.
 We hope that the recognition of these fine examples of design and communication will be a catalyst for the Church and all people of good will who are passionate about spreading the message of God’s love so that we will begin to reprioritize our efforts in evangelization by going out into the digital public square.